microsoft/autogen/dotnet/website/articles/Create-type-safe-function-call.md

 ## Type-safe function call

 `AutoGen` provides a source generator to easness the trouble of manually craft function definition and function call wrapper from a function.
-To use this feature, simply add the `AutoGen.SourceGenerator` package to your project and decorate your function with [`Function`](../api/AutoGen.FunctionAttribute.yml) attribute.
+To use this feature, simply add the `AutoGen.SourceGenerator` package to your project and decorate your function with @AutoGen.Core.FunctionAttribute.

 ```xml
 <ItemGroup>